This article will help you identify and follow the steps on How to Choose Your Niche successfully.

 9- What kind of business will I run?

-It’s important always to consider the questions above when trying to determine your niche.
-They will help you make your choice and set you up for success from the get-go!
+It’s essential always to consider the questions above when determining your niche.
+They will help you choose and set you up for success from the get-go!

 Why you should have a niche